joelewis/readmelater/README.md

 1. I've read something.
 I don't want to lose it.
 2. I don't have the time to read something at the moment.
 I want to buffer it and come back to it later.

-While good at #1, most suck at #2.
+While some of them are good at #1, most suck at #2.
 A good bookmark service should help me complete my reading list than just being a dumb bucket.
-It should have three basic properties:
+This is what I expect:

 1. I should be able to bookmark a link with a timeout within which I'd like to read it.
 2. The service should remind me of pending items in my reading list.